HenryHXYao/-CarND-P4/writeup_report.md

 ---

 #### 3. Training Strategy
-* Attempts to reduce overfitting in the model.
-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+* The sample data was splitted into training set(80%) and validation set(20%).
+The model was trained on the training set and validated on the validation set (code line 64).
+THe following is the training loss and
 ![alt text][image8]
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...